How does a personal loan affect your credit score?

 Key takeaways

-• Personal loans can be both good for and detrimental to your credit score, depending on how they are handled.
+- Personal loans can be both good for or detrimental to your credit score, depending on how they are handled.

-• Personal loans can boost your credit score by adding to your credit mix, improving your credit utilization ratio and your payment history.
+- By adding to your credit mix, improving your credit utilization ratio and your payment history, you may see a boost to your score.

-• Applying for a personal loan can hurt your credit score temporarily and missing payments can lower it further.
+- Applying for a personal loan can temporarily hurt your credit score — but it will be offset by making on-time payments.

-If you’re uncertain as to how a personal loan will impact your credit, look at your budget’s current ability to handle another monthly payment.
-Your score will drop significantly if you’re late on your payments or don’t make them at all.
-That being said, a personal loan comes chock-full of benefits, but the potential negative ramifications must also be considered before signing on the dotted line.
+If you’re uncertain as to how a personal loan will impact your credit, look at your current ability to handle another monthly payment.
+Your score will drop significantly if you miss payments or are late making them.
+That said, a personal loan can significantly improve your score over time — provided you understand the potential downsides before you borrow.

 How a personal loan can help your credit

-A personal loan can benefit you by adding to your credit mix and improving your payment history.
+A personal loan can benefit you by adding an installment loan to your credit mix and improving your payment history.
 If used to consolidate debt, it can also help with your credit utilization ratio.

 Payment history

-Your payment history accounts for 35 percent of your FICO score — the largest portion.
-Consistent, on-time payments on your personal loan will increase your score over time.
-It may take a few months for the benefits to add up, however, and at least a year to offset the negative impact of a hard inquiry from when you apply with a lender.
+Your payment history accounts for the largest portion — 35 percent — of your FICO score.
+Consistent, on-time payments on your personal loan will help increase your score over time.
+It may take a few months for the benefits to add up.
+And if the inquiry caused your score to drop, it may take at least a year to offset the negative impact of a hard inquiry from when you apply with a lender.

 Credit mix

-Your credit score benefits from having a variety of accounts open.
+Your credit score also benefits from having a variety of accounts open.
 Credit mix — or the diversity of your accounts — is 10 percent of your FICO score.
 If you have two credit cards, for example, a personal loan would expand your credit mix and could help improve your score.
-The more types of credit you have, the more you prove you are able to handle multiple types of debt.
+The more types of credit you have, the more you prove you are able to handle responsibly handle debt.

 Credit utilization ratio

 Using a personal loan to consolidate credit cards can improve your credit utilization ratio, which makes up 30 percent of your FICO score.
-That is because credit utilization measures how much of your available credit is compromised by revolving debt.
+That is because credit utilization measures how much of your credit limit you are using.

-For example, if you have two credit cards with a total credit limit of $10,000 taking out a personal loan and consolidating $5,000 of the credit card debt will increase the total amount of credit you have access to.
+For example, if you have two credit cards with a total credit limit of $10,000, and you are carrying a balance of $6,000, your credit utilization ratio would be 60 percent.
+Consolidating $5,000 of that debt with a personal loan would reduce your credit utilization to 10 percent.
 Provided you keep your credit card spending low, you will see a decrease in your credit utilization ratio — and an increase in your credit score.

 How a personal loan can hurt your credit